alpha-wolf-jin/ansible-download-ocp-images/README.md

 **The playbook `02-get-operator-list.yaml` store the operators' names into file `/opt/registry/tmp/<soure_operator_index>_operator_list.json` file.**

+You can identify the operator name and index name.

+For example, we identify below 2 for operator image download:

+- redhat-operator-index
+- quay-operator

 ```
 # ansible-playbook 02-get-operator-list.yaml
 [WARNING]: provided hosts list is empty, only localhost is available.
 Note that the implicit localhost does not match 'all'